 Charging a Fee

 When I first started blogging I was accepting to do projects for free in exchange for product all the time.
 I was totally ok with this because I had not established my brand to the level I wanted.
 To me, it didn’t make sense to charge a fee because my brand was not well founded yet.
 It wasn’t until I hit 5k followers on Instagram that I felt I had accomplished a stable brand or even for that matter that I had finally figured out what blogging means to me and how I would like my brand to be perceived by others.
-I then started charging a fee that coincided with my following and engagement numbers plus what I considered to be a fair rate for my brand.
+I then started charging a fee that coincided with my following and engagement numbers plus what I considered to be a fair rate for my brand and the work that went behind each content creation.
 It is up to you when you choose to charge a fee, and what fee you charge, but be reasonable.
-Don’t ask a brand to pay you $600 for an Instagram Post when you only have 3k followers and your engagement is lower than 3%.
+Don’t ask a brand to pay you $600 for an Instagram Post when you only have 3k followers and your engagement is lower than 2%.
 It is one thing to undervalue your brand and it is another to overvalue.
 Both equally dangerous.

 Know What Your Brand is Worth

 I cannot stretch enough how important it is to evaluate the worth of your brand.
-Based on the quality of your work and how much time you devote to create your content, think about what your brand is worth to you within reason.
-When you are a freelancer and have bills to pay, it is hard to turn down brands that are not willing to pay your rate, but my personal preference is to stay true to my brand and turn down brands when I feel the compensation does not reflect the time and effort I am going to put into creating the content.
-As I said before, if you want to build a refined brand and make the profit that you deserve, you will have to lose some profit along the way.
+Based on the quality of your work and how much time you devote to create your content, think about what your brand is worth to you.
+When you are a freelancer and have bills to pay, it is hard to turn down brands that are not willing to pay your full rate, but my personal preference is to stay true to my brand and turn down brands when I feel the compensation does not reflect the time, effort and work I am going to put into creating the content.
+As I said before, if you want to build a refined brand and make the profit your brand deserves, you will have to lose profit along the way.
 Also, when the expectations do not reflect the compensation that is being offered, it is important for you to think twice before saying yes.
-This is definitely a difficult element, but it is a principal I follow to ensure I am not selling my soul for profit, regardless of what that profit number is.
-Always evaluate what you say yes to especially when compensation is way lower than your rate or when a brand asks you to promote them without payment.
+This is definitely a difficult element, but it is a principal I follow.

 1.Do I like the product I have to promote?